Dee Does Death

 When you feel overwhelmed in your business, it’s hard to step back far enough to see the true path.
 Dee needed fresh insights into the muddle of activity ahead of her.

-“So what they did was to put everything into perspective and prioritised everything.
-They cut it all back.”
+“So what Sarah did was to put everything into perspective and prioritised everything.
+She cut it all back.”

 Taking the fast-lane to launch meant eliminating anything that wasn’t critical and everything that wasn’t useful.